MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-overview.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

 With large AI language models, Microsoft Copilot Studio transforms how you build copilots.
-A copilot can significantly reducing manual authoring and configuration.
+A copilot can significantly reduce manual authoring and configuration.

 - **Create an instantly useful copilot.** With no manual authoring of topics required, an "empty" copilot can respond to your users with relevant information.